sa-mm/getting-started-solution-template/README.md

 **Test It**

 This project already defines the [`GET /c2c/callback` endpoint](./endpoints/c2c/callbacks.lua) to trigger an update.

+First create a Cloud-Connector from this template.
+You can find it already published under [`Cloud2Cloud Example` element](https://www.exosite.io/exchange/catalog/component/5dde315d12321206a30244d4).

+Then get on the newly created page and copy the domain from the top left `|www|` icon.
 Replace the domain in below command and use it to trigger the callback.

 ```